28left/110jupyter/ch_Exponential/exponential_functions.md

-## The Natural Exponential and Logarthimic Functions
+## The Natural Exponential and Logarithmic Functions

 ```{admonition} Definition